What to do in Montrose Houston

 From educational museums to interactive art installations, there are plenty of ways to keep everyone engaged while having fun.

-Elsewhere in the neighborhood, you’ll find Memorial Park which offers outdoor sports facilities as well as excellent walking trails for families looking to get some exercise together.
+Elsewhere in the neighborhood, you’ll find Memorial Park, which offers outdoor sports facilities and excellent walking trails for families looking to exercise together.

 The Mad Potter